Marathon Oil Corporation (MRO) Shares Up Despite Recent Market Volatility

-Marathon Oil Corporation (NYSE: MRO)’s stock price has increased by 1.59 compared to its previous closing price of 23.27.
-Despite this, the company has experienced a 6.10% gain in its stock price over the last five trading sessions.
+Marathon Oil Corporation (NYSE: MRO)’s stock price has increased by 1.05 compared to its previous closing price of 23.71.
+Despite this, the company has seen a gain of 8.12% in its stock price over the last five trading days.
 Barron’s reported on 09/23/22 that APA, Halliburton, and Other Energy Stocks Tumble as Oil Prices Slide

 Is It Worth Investing in Marathon Oil Corporation (NYSE: MRO) Right Now?